linuxdeepin/deepin-manual/manual-assets/personal/dde/en_US/index.md

 #### Translation

 - Translation: It is enabled by default.
-- Language: It is used to set the translation language and supports both cn-en and en-cn with cn-en as default.
+- Language: It is used to set the translation language and supports both Chinese-English and English-Chinese with Chinese-English as default.

 ### Update Settings